NiekMSoftware/GameProgramming/README.md

 <details>
   <summary>12/19/2023</summary>
   Made a [release](https://github.com/NiekMSoftware/GameProgramming/releases/tag/hangman-v1.0.0) of chapter 4's Hangman.
-  What I have studied for the rest of today

   <details>
     <summary>Chapter 5.1 </summary>
     I learned about Abstractness and declaring functions